rfc-st/humble/README.md

   -df                         Do not follow redirects; if omitted the last redirection will be the one analyzed -e [TESTSSL_PATH]           Shows TLS/SSL checks; requires the PATH of https://testssl.sh/ -f [FINGERPRINT_TERM]       Shows fingerprint statistics; if 'FINGERPRINT_TERM' (e.g., 'Google') is omitted the top 20 results will be shown
-  -g                          Shows guidelines for enabling security HTTP response headers on popular servers/services -grd                        Shows the checks to grade an analysis, along with advice for improvement -if INPUT_FILE              Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g. 'server: nginx'.
+  -g                          Shows guidelines for enabling security HTTP response headers on popular frameworks, servers and services
+  -grd                        Shows the checks to grade an analysis, along with advice for improvement -if INPUT_FILE              Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g. 'server: nginx'.
   -l {es}                     Defines the language for displaying analysis, errors and messages; if omitted, will be shown in English